-1) Improving the curriculum access Strategy Outcome Timeframe Achievement All school visits and trips are accessible to all pupils Ensure venues and means of transport are vetted for suitability All pupils are able to access all school trips and take part in the full range of activities As required - Review PE curriculum to ensure PE is accessible to all pupils Review PE curriculum to include disability sports where possible All pupils have access to PE and are able to excel at sport, for example via support from an adult by July 2022 Increase in access to all school PE acitivites for all disabled pupils Classrooms are optimally organised to promote the participation and independence of all pupils Review and implement a preferred layout of furniture and equipment to support the learning process in individual class bases Lessons start on time without the need to make adjustments to accommodate the needs of individual pupils by July 2022 Increase in access to the National Curriculum (data to be gathered) Ensure support staff have specific training on disability issues Identify training needs during appraisals Raised confidence of support staff On-going -
+Current Good Practice Objective Strategy Outcome Timeframe Achievement Our school offers a differentiated curriculum for all pupils We use resources tailored to the needs of pupils who All school visits and trips are accessible to all pupils Ensure venues and means of transport are vetted for suitability, specialist equipment is accessible and reasonable adjustments are made where necessary.
+All pupils are able to access all school trips and take part in the full range of activities As required All pupils have the opportunity to attend all visits and trips require support to access the curriculum Curriculum progress is tracked for all pupils, including those with a disability PE curriculum to continue to ensure PE is accessible to all pupils PE curriculum to continue to include disability sports, where possible.
+Teachers and leaders to reflect on impact and effectiveness and act upon outcomes.
+All pupils have access to PE and are able to excel at sport, for example via support from an adult by July 2025 Continued access to all school PE activities for all disabled pupils Targets are set effectively and are appropriate for pupils with additional needs The curriculum is reviewed to make sure it meets the needs of all pupils Classrooms are optimally organised to promote the participation and independence of all pupils Continue to review and implement a preferred layout of furniture and equipment to support the learning process in individual class bases.
+When required, changes are made accordingly, taking advice from outside agencies when needed.
+Lessons start on time without the need to make adjustments to accommodate the needs of individual pupils.
+When the needs of the child change, further adjustments are made in order to accommodate and continue to meet need. by September 2025 and reviewed as part of H&S walks Increase in access to the National Curriculum (data to be gathered)